michaelszymczak/jekyll-sandbox/app/_posts/2017-05-16-rediscovering-tdd-my-way.md

 ### Sketching and modeling

 If the domain or the problem itself is non-trivial, it may be advisable to think about the design beforehand.
-There are various techniques you can apply, such as @link https://en.wikipedia.org/wiki/Class-responsibility-collaboration_card or https://en.wikipedia.org/wiki/Domain-driven_design .
+There are various techniques you can apply, such as [CRC cards](https://en.wikipedia.org/wiki/Class-responsibility-collaboration_card) or [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).
 If you are confident that TDD and its feedback loop alone is sufficient for the problem in hand and you have proven track of implementing clean solutions using TDD, you most probably know how just-enough design should look like in this context.

 ### Design and implementation phase